Info-lite/infolite/contents/basics/01/index_en.md

 When using computers, there are numerous opportunities to type, including in Japanese.
 Here, you can practice typing.
 Please refer to the following page for more information on how to type in Japanese.

-{% appendix_en ../appendix/japanese.html "Reference Materials: About Japanese input" %}
+{% appendix_en ../appendix/japanese.html "About Japanese input" %}

 ### Selecting a text editor